-In chronic pancreatitis, which causes diagnostic problems, the presence of unmethylated SerpinB5 promoter can be used to differentiate this lesion from PDAC[83].
-In a recent meta-analysis, SerpinB5 and trefoil factor 1 (TFF1) were found to display significantly higher blood plasma levels in PDAC, compared to normal tissue, although there were normal in pancreatic samples[84].
-Overexpression of SerpinB5 was confirmed by RT-PCR in PDAC and normal adjacent pancreatic tissue[85].
+In chronic pancreatitis, which causes diagnostic problems, the presence of an unmethylated maspin promoter can be used to differentiate this lesion from pancreatic ductal adenocarcinoma (PDAC)[83].
+In a recent meta-analysis, maspin and trefoil factor 1 were found to display significantly higher blood plasma levels in PDAC compared to normal tissue[84].
+Overexpression of maspin was confirmed by RT-PCR in PDAC and normal adjacent pancreatic tissue[85].

-Gallbladder: Although maspin is mostly negative in normal epithelium, it might be helpful for differentiating a malignant tumor from atypical reactive changes of the bile ducts (Table 2), in combination with p53[86-91].
-Maspin shows gradually increasing cyto-nuclear expression, from regenerative atypia to biliary intraepithelial neoplasia (BilIN), with significant upregulation in carcinomas[86].
+Gallbladder: Although maspin is mostly negative in normal epithelium, it might be helpful for differentiating a malignant tumor from atypical reactive changes of the bile ducts (Table 2) in combination with p53[86-91].
+Maspin shows gradually increasing cyto-nuclear expression from regenerative atypia to biliary intraepithelial neoplasia with significant upregulation in carcinomas[86].
 The stepwise rise in maspin level from normal epithelium to gallbladder carcinoma is also reflected in its mRNA level[87].

-For bile duct biopsy specimens, the use of an immunomarkers complex was also proposed, consisting in maspin, insulin-like growth factor-II mRNA binding protein-3 (IMP3), S100P and von Hippel-Lindau gene product (pVHL).
-Positive reactions for maspin, S100P, IMP3 along with negativity for pVHL, was suggested as a specific staining pattern for bile duct adenocarcinoma[88,89].
-Double IHC expressions for maspin (nuclear and cytoplasmic) and claudin-18 (membrane) may improve the diagnostic sensitivity, to differentiate a bile duct carcinoma from a ductal adenocarcinoma[90].
-This combination was also proposed for distinguishing BilIN from non-neoplastic changes[91].
+For bile duct biopsy specimens, the use of an immunomarkers complex was also proposed consisting of maspin, insulin-like growth factor-II mRNA binding protein-3, S100P, and von Hippel-Lindau gene product.
+Positive reactions for maspin, S100P, insulin-like growth factor-II mRNA binding protein-3 along with negativity for von Hippel-Lindau gene product was suggested as a specific staining pattern for bile duct adenocarcinoma[88,89].
+Double IHC expressions for maspin (nuclear and cytoplasmic) and claudin-18 (membrane) may improve the diagnostic sensitivity to differentiate a bile duct carcinoma from a ductal adenocarcinoma[90].
+This combination was also proposed for distinguishing biliary intraepithelial neoplasia from non-neoplastic changes[91].

 Brain

-Normal brain tissue strongly expresses maspin in the cytoplasm and nucleus and is downregulated in parallel with increasing glioma grade (Table 3), possibly by SerpinB5 promoter methylation[92,93].
+Normal brain tissue strongly expresses maspin in the cytoplasm and nucleus and is downregulated in parallel with increasing glioma grade (Table 3) possibly by maspin promoter methylation[92,93].

 Head and neck

-Maspin expression is seen in the cytoplasm or nuclei of salivary glands (myoepithelial cells), but also in oral cavity epithelium[94-105] (Table 3).
+Maspin expression is observed in the cytoplasm or nuclei of salivary glands (myoepithelial cells) and also in oral cavity epithelium[94-105] (Table 3).
 Maspin mRNA was identified in the corneal layers and stroma where it may exert adhesion regulatory functions between the cells and matrix molecules and where it may play a role in wound healing through regulation of the activated fibroblasts migration[105].
-In inflammations, maspin was hypothesized to be an indicator of invasive fungal rhinosinusitis, presenting down-regulation in comparison with the non-invasive type and with chronic rhinosinusitis, for both cytoplasm and nucleus[104].
+In inflammation, maspin was hypothesized to be an indicator of invasive fungal rhinosinusitis.
+It was downregulated in comparison with the noninvasive type and with chronic rhinosinusitis for both cytoplasm and nucleus[104].
 Nuclear reaction and a higher intensity of maspin staining were associated with benign lesions of the salivary glands[102,103].

-No significant differences in maspin expression were discovered between recurrent and non-recurrent ameloblastoma and/or ameloblastic carcinoma[94].
-After studying the SerpinB5 gene in a large number of participants, it was found that heterozygous T-C of rs17071138 polymorphism and G-G homozygotes or heterozygotes of rs2289520 increase the susceptibility to oral cancer development[95,96].
-IHC-based studies on SCC of the oral cavity and tongue, emphasized an association between high maspin expression and better overall survival, while the absence of maspin was correlated with high pT stage and presence of lymph node metastases[97-99].
+No significant differences in maspin expression were discovered between recurrent and nonrecurrent ameloblastoma and/or ameloblastic carcinoma[94].
+After studying the maspin gene in a large number of participants, it was found that heterozygous T-C of rs17071138 polymorphism and G-G homozygotes or heterozygotes of rs2289520 increase the susceptibility to oral cancer development[95,96].
+IHC-based studies on SCC of the oral cavity and tongue emphasized an association between high maspin expression and better overall survival, while the absence of maspin was correlated with high pT stage and presence of lymph node metastases[97-99].

 In the temporal bone SCC cases, cytoplasmic subcellular localization of maspin expression was significantly higher in the recurrence-free group, thus representing a potential prognostic marker[100].
 For laryngeal SCC, a separate evaluation of cytoplasmic and nuclear immunostaining has led to an association of the nuclear positivity with a longer disease-free interval after surgery[101].